aviatrix-automation/avx-fqdn-to-dcf-policy-translator/exporter/README.md

 # Legacy Policy Bundle Exporter

 This directory contains the exporter tool for collecting legacy Aviatrix firewall and FQDN policies from Aviatrix Controller and CoPilot.
+The exporter script can optionally download the policy bundle for running the translation, or can send the policy bundle securely to Aviatrix for analysis.

 ## Files